In Hidden-Camera Exposé, Cambridge Analytica Executives Boast Of Role In Trump Win

 Politico on Tuesday quotes an unnamed Trump campaign official saying that the 2020 campaign has no contracts with Cambridge Analytica and no plans to use the firm.
 The official said the firm only "provided limited staffing" during the 2016 campaign and that none of the company's data was used.

-Cambridge Analytica — which was founded by former White House adviser Steve Bannon and deep-pocketed Republican donor Robert Mercer — charges that the Channel 4 reports are misleading and deceptively edited.
+Cambridge Analytica, which was founded by former White House adviser Steve Bannon and deep-pocketed Republican donor Robert Mercer, charges that the Channel 4 reports are misleading and deceptively edited.

 In a broadside of tweets on Tuesday, the company listed a number of "myths" about the use of social media data and its dissemination of "fake news."